datahub-project/datahub/docs/rfc/active/business_glossary/README.md

 ### Stiching Together

-Business Glossary will be a first class entity where one can define the business terms and this will be similar to entities like Dataset, CorporateUser etc.
+Business Glossary will be a first class entity where one can define the `BusinessTerm`s and this will be similar to entities like Dataset, CorporateUser etc. Business Term can be linked to other entities like Dataset, DatasetField.
+In future Business terms can be linked to Dashboards, Metrics etc
-Then extending the Dataset's aspect SchemaMetadata, that will be extending the SchemaField model to capture urn of the business term (optional).

 ![high level design](business_glossary_rel.png)

-The above diagram illustrates how business glossaries will be connected to other entities.
-Business terms are modelled as BusinessTerm entities and example business terms are `Term-1`, `Term-2`, .. `Term-n`.
-In the above diagram from the dataset (`DS-1`) element `e11` is linked to business term `Term-2` and `e12` is linked to `Term-1`.
-At the same time from Dataset (`DS-2`) element `e24` linked the business term `Term-2`, `e22` with `Term-3` and `e24` with `Term-4`.
+The above diagram illustrates how Business Terms will be connected to other entities entities like Dataset, DatasetField.
+The above example depicts business terms are `Term-1`, `Term-2`, .. `Term-n` and how they are linked to `DatasetField` and `Dataset`.
+Dataset (`DS-1`) fields `e11` is linked to Business Term `Term-2` and `e12` is linked to `Term-1`.
+Dataset (`DS-2`) element `e23` linked the Business Term `Term-2`, `e22` with `Term-3` and `e24` with `Term-5`.
+Dataset (DS-2) is linked to business term `Term-4`
+Dataset (`DS-2`) it-self linked to Business Term `Term-4`

 ## Metadata Model Enhancements